Automotive industry in the United States: 1990s

 The 1990s began the decade in a recession, which resulted in weak auto sales and operating losses.
-In addition, the Invasion of Kuwait by Iraq caused a temporary jump in oil prices.
-However, the automakers recovered fairly quickly.
-In the mid-1990s, light truck sales (which included sport utility vehicles, pickup trucks and minivans) began to rise sharply.
+The Invasion of Kuwait by Iraq caused a temporary jump in oil prices.
+The automakers recovered fairly quickly.
+In the mid-1990s, light truck sales, which included sport utility vehicles, pickup trucks and minivans, began to rise sharply.

 Due to the Corporate Average Fuel Economy standards differentiating between passenger cars and light trucks, the automakers were able to sell large and heavy vehicles without fear of the CAFE fines.
-Low oil prices also gave incentives for consumers to buy these gas-guzzling vehicles.
+Low oil prices gave incentives for consumers to buy these gas-guzzling vehicles.
 The American automakers sold combined, and even separately, millions of pickup trucks and body-on-frame SUVs during this period.
 Imports such as the Toyota 4Runner, Land Cruiser, Tacoma, and Nissan Pathfinder and Frontier were also popular during this time period.

 The automakers also continued their trend of purchasing or investing in foreign automakers.
-GM purchased a controlling interest in Saab in 1990 and Daewoo Motors in 2001, and invested in Subaru in 1999 and Fiat in 2000.
-They also purchased the Hummer name from AM General in 1998.
-Ford purchased Volvo in 1999 and Land Rover in 2000.
+GM purchased a controlling interest in Saab in 1990, Isuzu in 1998 and Daewoo Motors in 2001, and invested in Subaru in 1999 and Fiat in 2000, and also purchased the Hummer name from AM General in 1998.
+Ford purchased a 33.4% controlling-interest in Mazda in 1996 and acquired Volvo Cars in 1999 followed by Land Rover in May 2000.
 GM and Ford also established joint ventures with Chinese auto companies during this period.
 GM's joint ventures are with Shanghai GM, SAIC-GM-Wuling Automobile, and FAW-GM Light Duty Commercial Vehicle Co Ltd. Ford's joint ventures are with Chang'an Ford and Jiangling Ford.